hediet/vscode-debug-visualizer/extension/README.md

 -   PHP using `php` debug adapter: [✅ Rudimentary Support](../demos/php)
 -   Java using `java` debug adapter: [✅ Rudimentary Support](../demos/java)
 -   C++ using `cppdbg` debug adapter: [✅ Rudimentary Support](../demos/cpp)
+-   Swift using `lldb` debug adapter: [✅ Rudimentary Support](../demos/swift)

 All other languages and debuggers might work too.
+For languages with _Rudimentary Support_, only JSON strings can be visualized - you must implement some logic that builds this JSON for your data structure!
+Fully supported languages offer _Data Extractors_ which convert some well known data structures to json.

 ## Usage